 Postdoctoral fellows are required to be in residence for the duration of the appointment and to take part in Center activities throughout the academic year.
 Fellows are also required to present their research findings in Center seminars and to participate in the Center’s publication program.
-The postdoctoral fellowship is a 10-month appointment with a salary rate of $52,000, or commensurate with Stanford policy, plus $2,000 for research expenses.
+The postdoctoral fellowship is a 10-month appointment with a salary of approximately $54,000 (annual rate of $65,000), or commensurate with Stanford policy, plus $2,000 for research expenses.

 At APARC I gained routine exposure to senior government officials, business leaders, and fellow academics.
 The proximity to the Political Science Department and other FSI research centers made APARC an ideal place for me to pursue my research agenda.

 Ashton Seung Cho

 Shorenstein Postdoctoral Fellow in Contemporary Asia, 2017-18